If you find our content useful, please consider donating.

 The most common method to alcohol consumption is oral, which we recommend as it is the best way to gauge how much you've had.
 Recently new trends, such as inhaling, have appeared but these are ill-understood and can be very dangerous.
 If you want to learn more about how the method of administration affects you, read our Me section.

-Alcohol is metabolised relatively quickly, however, it is more difficult for the body to get rid of the toxins with increasing doses.
-Therefore, we suggest to limit your dose if you want to be on the safe side!
+Alcohol is metabolised relatively quickly, however, it is more difficult for the body to get rid of the toxins with increasing alcohol dosages.
+Therefore, we suggest to limiting your alcohol doses if you want to be on the safe side!

 People are advised not to regularly drink more than 14 units a week.
 Spread your drinking over three days or more if you drink as much as 14 units a week.

 Take this quiz on Quizmeter to compare how much you drink to others like you.

 - Total duration: 1.5 - 3 hrs

 - Coming down: 45 - 60 mins

 - Eat before you drink and stay hydrated; it can reduce the chances of getting a hangover or accidentally drinking over your limit.

 - Don’t go out drinking alone, this will increase the chance of unpleasant experiences, unsafe circumstances, and risky behaviour.

 - Avoid drinking out of impulse because of reaction to anger, this can lead to bad drinking episodes.